rohith8272/rohith8272.github.io/blog/mavQT.md

 ```bash
 python -m mavQT
 ```
+On connection to an active MAVLink stream, new messages are auto discovered.
+I can now check the messages that I would like to broadcast with the custom topic name (default mavlink/msg).
+The bottom terminal should now show the client topics.
+You can also recieve the topics on any device with an mqtt client within the network or using a VPN.

+The MAVLink packets are sent as soon as they are received by the tool, while it is also possible to set a time interval and QoS level.

 ---

 ### Contribute
+The current tool is a PoC and you are free to modify and alter it to your requirements.
 If you’d like to improve **mavQT**, report bugs, or suggest features, feel free to open an issue or submit a pull request.

 📍 Repository: [https://github.com/rohith8272/mavQT](https://github.com/rohith8272/mavQT)